freedomofpress/securedrop-docs/docs/development/setup_development.rst

 SecureDrop is a multi-machine design.
 To make development and testing easy, we provide a set of virtual environments, each tailored for a specific type of development task.
-We use Vagrant, VirtualBox, and Docker and our Ansible playbooks can provision these environments on either virtual machines or physical hardware.
+We use Vagrant, Molecule, and Docker and our Ansible playbooks can provision these environments on either virtual machines or physical hardware.

-.. note:: SecureDrop is written in Python 3 only.

 Quick Start
 -----------